reproto/reproto/it/README.md

 # Projects

-Projects are complete projects written in the target language for ReProto.
+Projects are complete projects written in the target language for reproto.

-They are intended to test the complete integration of ReProto, to verify that it actually works as intended.
+They are intended to test the complete integration of reproto, to verify that it actually works as intended.

-Each project is expected to fullfill the following protocol:
+Each project is expected to fulfill the following protocol:

 * Running `make` in the directory should generate an executable `script.sh` file.
 * Running the generated `script.sh` should read JSON from stdin, line-by-line.
 And feed them into